Menu

 Read More »

 Welcome to another edition of The Friday Five!
 Every Friday I cover a topic related to basketball gaming, either as a list of five items, or a Top 5 countdown.
 The topics for these lists and countdowns include everything from fun facts and recollections to commentary and critique.
-This week’s Five is a list of five things that I quite randomly discovered in basketball games, several years after they were released.
+This week’s Five is a list of five erroneous ratings that were based on reputation and narratives, rather than accurate analysis.

 Read More »